Web: Honors Program

 The Gallaudet Honors Program is a learning community for the most academically capable and motivated students.
 The overall goal is to foster skills, work habits, and attitudes conducive to future achievement and lifelong learning.
 To this end, the program focuses on rigorous, challenging, and innovative interdisciplinary curricular offerings as well as connections between curricular and co-curricular activities such as service learning and civic life.
 The successes of the program's innovations may be replicated for all students.
 Students are considered in good standing in the Honors Program if they have a cumulative GPA of 3.2 or greater or a semester GPA of 3.2 or greater for those returning to good standing.

-All active students pay a yearly program fee of $100 to cover curricular, co-curricular and honors community and honors hosted extra-curricular activities, such as capstone or other research expenses, field trips, film and book discussions, guest lectures on or off campus, honors graduation activities, social events, and more.
+All active students pay a yearly program fee of $100 to cover curricular, co-curricular and honors community events and honors hosted extra-curricular activities, such as Honors new student orientation, capstone or other research expenses, field trips, film and book discussions, guest lectures on or off campus, honors graduation activities, social events, and more.

 Students in good standing have active status.
 New students also are considered active during their first semester although they do not have a GPA yet.
 Students who are on probation for one semester because their cumulative GPA has fallen below 3.2 are still considered to have active status for this purpose.
-Because Bridge to Honors students are also invited to all Honors activities, they are considered active for this purpose.
-The Honors Director may waive this fee, typically for those who do not receive a merit scholarship and/or demonstrate financial hardship.
+The Honors Director may waive this fee in some situations.

 A Two-Tier University Honors Program